Euphaea fraseri: Description and habitat

-It is a medium sized damselfly with black head and brown-capped pale grey eyes.
+It is a medium-sized damselfly with black head and brown-capped pale grey eyes.
 Its thorax is black, marked with sky-blue antehumeral and reddish-yellow humeral stripes.
 Lateral sides of the thorax in the base is red.
 Legs are red as in Euphaea cardinalis; but first pair is dark.
 Wings are narrower than Euphaea cardinalis; hind-wings are shorter than fore-wings.
-Fore-wings are transparent, merely enfumed with brown on the apices.
+Fore-wings are transparent, merely infused with brown on the apices.
 Hind-wings are transparent; but one third of the wings from the apices are broadly black.
 Abdomen is bright red up to the segment 7; apical third of segment 7 to the end segment are black.
 Anal appendages are black.

 Female is short and robust; the ochreous-red of male is replaced with yellow colors.
-All wings are transparent, enfumed with black in adults.
+All wings are transparent, infused with black in adults.
 Abdomen is black with yellow lateral stripes up to segment 6.
 The yellow lateral stripes continued to segment 7.
 Segment 8 has a narrow and 9 has a broad yellow apical annule, covering dorsal half.

 They breed in hill streams but at a lower elevation.
 Males usually found on low herbage along the banks or middle of the streams.